The strong vertices of bottom mesons $B$, $B^{*}$ and bottomonia $\Upsilon$, $\eta_{b}$: Numerical results and Discussions

 Then, $g(Q^{2})$ are extrapolated into the time-like regions $(Q^{2}<0)$ by Eq. (\ref{eq:26}), and on-shell condition is satisfied by setting $Q^{2}=-m_{\mathrm{on-shell}}^{2}$.
 The on-shell values of strong coupling constants for different off-shell cases are obtained and are listed in the last column of Table~\ref{FFSC}.

 For each vertex, the on-shell values of coupling constants for different off-shell cases should be equal to each other.
-For vertex $BB^{*}\Upsilon$ as an example, their central values of strong coupling constants for different off-shell cases are $g_{BB^{*}\Upsilon}^{\Upsilon}=11.35$ GeV$^{-1}$, $g_{BB^{*}\Upsilon}^{B}=11.36$ GeV$^{-1}$ and $g_{BB^{*}\Upsilon}^{B^{*}}=12.04$ GeV$^{-1}$, which are consistent well with each other.
-Thus, it is reasonable to determine the final values of the strong coupling constants by taking the average value of the results for different off-shell cases.
+For vertex $BB^{*}\Upsilon$ as an example, their central values for different off-shell cases are $g_{BB^{*}\Upsilon}^{\Upsilon}=11.35$ GeV$^{-1}$, $g_{BB^{*}\Upsilon}^{B}=11.36$ GeV$^{-1}$ and $g_{BB^{*}\Upsilon}^{B^{*}}=12.04$ GeV$^{-1}$, which are consistent well with each other.
+Thus, it is reasonable to determine the final values of the strong coupling constants by taking their average values.
 Finally, the results of the strong coupling constants for different strong vertices are determined as,

 \begin{large}